toshiro-en-miyamoto/vcs/git/my/anatomy.md

 - `~/repo/abc/` has become a new working directory
 - `~/repo/abc/.git/` is a Git repository associated with the working directory
-- the initial branch in the repository is `main`
+- the initial branch in the repository is `master`

 In the repository, nine directories and four files have been created: